MARITIMES MAVEN

 Compass Rose

 Compass Rose is another popular accommodation in North Head and they are open year-round.
 Breakfast is included and there is a restaurant on-site which offers dinner 7 nights a week over the summer (weekends only in early June and late September).
 The only thing better than their signature Rhubarb Punch cocktail (with a kick) and the Seafood Fettucine was getting to stay the night in this historic inn, too!
-The foghorn heard in the distance as the ferry came & went was enchanting.
+The foghorn heard in the distance as the ferry came and went was enchanting.

 The Whistle

 The Long Eddy Point Lighthouse, aka “The Whistle,” (aptly named by locals because it was first a steam fog whistle - later replaced in 1905 by a more traditional foghorn), sits at the remote edge of rocky cliffs on the tip of the island.
 It is popular for its scenic views, as well as being a key whale spotting and birdwatching spot.
 Many islanders insist the best island sunsets are witnessed here.
 Dwain being one, so Susan brought me here to find out for myself.
 Others claim Dark Harbour and Southern Head are strong contenders.
 This an ongoing friendly debate with islanders.
-Just ask… if you dare.
+Just ask.

 Sunset Views